ajh30117/portfoliowebsite/content/articles/modern technical writing/index.md

 Metric tools like Google Analytics help you understand what documentation pages are successful or unsuccessful.

 This one is pretty simple.
 As Etter states, “In any field, opinions become more credible when you attach quantitative metrics to them.”

 Technical writing is no different.

-## 8. To wrap it up in 5 steps
+## 8. Recap

 The final chapter lists 5 simple steps to create useful and accessible documentation in the modern software industry.